 Linda W. Samia, PhD, RN, ’07, is an Assistant Professor at the College of Nursing and Health Professions at the University of Southern Maine.
 Her dissertation, a case study involving two home care agencies, was funded by the Agency for Healthcare Research and Quality (AHRQ).
 Her research interest is in home care workforce issues and healthy aging evidence-based translation research.
 Dr. Samia is currently a Principal Investigator for the Maine Savvy Caregiver Project funded by the Administration on Aging.
 She also serves as consultant for other evidence-based healthy aging grants in Maine.
 She resides in southern Maine.

-Shellie Simons, PhD, RN, ’06, is currently an assistant professor at the University of Massachusetts Lowell where she teaches adult health nursing in the undergraduate program.
+Shellie Simons, PhD, RN, ’06, is currently an associate professor at the University of Massachusetts Lowell where she teaches acute care nursing in the undergraduate program.
+Dr. Simons is a Co-Investigator on the Health Resources and Services Administration grant, “Bring Diversity and Leadership to Nursing” designed to increase the ethnic and cultural diversity of the nursing workforce.
 Her dissertation was a quantitative study examining the relationship between bullying among nurses and their intention to leave their position.
 Bullying in nursing continues to be the focus of her research.